-Similarly, gillnet sample locations will be established around Bullard's Bar Reservoir and USACE's Englebright Reservoir to obtain representative samples among the diversity of identified pelagic habitats.
+Similarly, gillnet sample locations will be established around Bullard's Bar Reservoir and Englebright Reservoir to obtain representative samples among the diversity of identified pelagic habitats.
 A total of eight sample stations will be attempted for gillnetting in New Bullard's Bar Reservoir and four for USACE's Englebright Reservoir.
 Boat electrofishing will be conducted prior to gillnetting efforts to alleviate issues that may arise from overlap of sampling areas.
+It is expected that one sample location will be placed near the project intakes of both reservoirs to sample fish presence and inform the potential for interaction.
 Sampling stations will be designated on orthophotographs of the reservoirs and documented using GPS.